-So, cultivating your current customer base through upselling and cross-selling will perhaps offer the truest opportunity to drive efficient and sustainable long-term B2B sales success – if you’re not doing it then you’re leaving potential revenue on the table.
+So, cultivating your current customer base through upselling and cross-selling will perhaps offer the truest opportunity to drive efficient and sustainable long-term B2B sales success in the post-COVID-19 world.

 Benefits for your business: